 Project registration restrictions

-When you register a project with the ACF, the maximum campaign length that you can enter is 90 days.
-If you want to run a campaign longer than this, please give us a call to discuss.
-We are happy to help, we just want to make sure that running a longer campaign is the best option for you.
+When you register with the ACF, the maximum campaign length that you can enter is 90 days.
+If you want to run a longer campaign email us to discuss.